ckLibra/ckLibra.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D student from the school of data science, University of Science and Technology of China.
+I am a third year Ph.D student from the school of data science, University of Science and Technology of China.
 I am supervised by Prof. [Xuejin Chen](http://staff.ustc.edu.cn/~xjchen99/) and working closely with [Xiaoxiao Long](https://www.xxlong.site/) and [Wei Yin](https://yvanyin.net/).

 I am interested in Neural Rendering, Depth Estimation and Image-based 3D Reconstruction.